We may earn money or other compensation from the companies or products mentioned in this post.

 - Disney has added warning messages across their website and signs will also be posted at Disneyland Resort entrance points.

-- Review the latest updates from Disneyland’s website in addition to what’s outlined here.
+- Review the latest updates with all the reopening procedures are outlined here.

 To help you prepare for Disneyland’s reopening, I have gathered updates from Disneyland Resort to see what is now in place based on guidance from local and national health authorities, like the Centers for Disease Control and Prevention (CDC).
 Disneyland Resort has made various policy changes and protective measures to promote:

 - Physical distancing